• English

 Convenience added as an afterthought

 Another thing that was done in good faith but didn’t quite hit the spot are the apron-mounted USB port, and cubbyholes.
 The former is positioned under the central spine of the apron so isn't the easiest to spot at first glance.
-And the latter have too wide an opening and lack a cover, so if you keep your phone in them, it might get tossed around, or may even fall out.
+And the latter not only has a wide opening but also lacks a cover, which might toss around or even fling out any phone kept in it.
 A clear workaround here would be for Hero to position the USB port under the seat.

 Inconsistent tech

-Hero pioneered the i3S system, but lately other manufacturers have perfected it.
-Case in point being the system on the Suzuki Avenis, which functions a lot more smoothly.
+Hero pioneered the i3S system, but lately, other manufacturers have perfected it.
+A case in point is the system on the Suzuki Avenis, which functions a lot smoothly.
 Besides, considering the i3S system on the Xoom 110 needs you to pull in the rear brake and twist the throttle, the average rider would be better off simply pressing the ignition switch.
-Additionally, the one on our test unit had a mind of its own, and sometimes just refused to work.
+Additionally, the one on our test unit had a mind of its own, and sometimes refused to work!

 Moreover, the Xoom 110’s digital instrument console is smartphone-compatible for call and message alerts, something that will need you to stop on the side of the road and whip out your phone anyway.
 In the bargain, we would have been better off with another important feature: navigation.
 Yes, we realise no other scooter in this space has this either.
 But that’s exactly the kind of first-in-segment inclusion (instead of cornering lights) that would have helped the Xoom 110 sell like hotcakes.